 In this article, we will be discussing “What Adobe Commerce Migration covers & require?”

 Your Adobe Commerce Migration Process will cover four stages:

 - Data Migration

-If you are using third-party theme or templates, then one thing you should keep in mind that you cannot directly migrate your Magento 1 theme to Magento 2.
+If you are using third-party themes or templates, then one thing you should keep in mind is that you cannot directly migrate your Magento 1 theme to Magento 2.

 What you can do is, first check with the provider whether they are providing the same theme for Magento 2.
 If yes, then it will be the fastest and cost-effective way.

 Else, if you want us to migrate it then we will require to develop it and make them compatible with the new Magento 2 structure.
 For this, we need the complete manual/doc/user guide of the theme you are using.